 The ride has been brilliant so far and we stopped by for a picture of this solo tree standing in a serene place.

 As we continued to enjoy our ride further, god decided to add in a tinge of adventure.
 We lost our way and we missed a deviation..
 So that’s when our CEAT tyres were put into real test.
-We were scared of having lost our way and running on low battery on our mobile phones.
-So, the video pretty much sums up our offroading tryst.
+We were scared of having lost our way and running on low battery on our mobile phones during our off-roading tryst.
 However, we were fortunate to reach the main road that ran parallel to our wrong road.
 Astonishingly, we later got to know that the official name of that road was ‘Kundu-Rasthe’ which literally means ‘Pot-hole road’ in Kannada.

 The sun was already setting and we were the last and the only people in the middle of no-where, walking down the stairs towards Mallalli waterfalls.
 The place was drop-dead deserted by the time we reached there.
 We hurriedly clicked some photographs and rode for a short coffee break at the last part of our coffee trip, entrance to Coorg or Kodagu district.
 Interestingly, we passed through several small towns named after the days of the week when the weekly shandy is held.
 Shukravarapete, ShanivaraSanthe and Somwarpet were among them.